GlobalVision

 GlobalVision is a SaaS software company specializing in packaging and labeling.
+The company was founded in 1990 and is headquartered in Montreal, Canada, and has regional offices in the UK and Germany.

 History

 GlobalVision Inc. (GlobalVision) was founded by Reuben Malz in 1990.
-It's headquartered in Montreal, Canada, and has regional offices in the UK and Germany.

 In 2013, Pfizer contracted with GlobalVision for packaging quality control.

-GlobalVision introduced its first web-based quality control platform in 2013.
+That same year, the company introduced its first web-based quality control platform.
 This was followed by the introduction of a more advanced version of the platform, Proofware, in 2014.

 In 2017, GlobalVision released a desktop quality control platform.

 In 2018, GlobalVision partnered with Pantone and X-Rite to launch the world’s first digital color inspection system for print and packaging.